sharangdharshree/courseApp-FE/README.md

 login / register page ui ready, link with react router and set the navigation for home, auth, all courses -- DONE

-then connect auth functionality with redux and do conditional changes in header and body after auth --- DONE
+then connect auth functionality with redux and do conditional changes in header and body after auth --- DONE added toast, using react-hot-toast

-create auth layout wrap elements in router and render on auth state ---
+create auth layout wrap elements in router and render on auth state --- DONE

-added toast, using react-hot-toast
+to do next:--

+    cards done, BUT fix responsiveness

+    populate course db with actual videos, notes, pdfs, thumbnails create course cards for all-courses page, all cards should show properly in all courses page create course page, when you click on course then course detail page is opened, that page

+    razorpay integration, dummy payment success

+    then move to pages after login
+    1st course page, when you are enrolled then course page or when your are the creator/admin

+    user dashboard

+    admin dashboard
+    admin course create/edit/etc pages

+---FOR BACKEND !!!---

+    - update course schema and controllers for:
+    - coupon codes, mode: LIVE/Recorded, Language of course